LoganTML/LoganTML/README.md

 ### Hello/Bonjour,
-I'm a U2 Computer Science student at McGill University in Montreal, QC.
+I'm a U2 BSc Honours Software Engineering student at McGill University in Montreal, QC.

 Available on my profile: